zephyrproject-rtos/zephyr/boards/riscv/tlsr9258a/doc/index.rst

 Hardware
 ********

-The TLSR9258A SoC integrates a powerful 32-bit RISC-V MCU, DSP, 2.4 GHz ISM Radio, 512 KB SRAM (256 KB of Data Local Memory and 256 KB of Instruction Local Memory first 96 KB of this memory supports retention feature), external Flash memory, stereo audio codec, 14 bit AUX ADC, analog and digital Microphone input, PWM, flexible IO interfaces, and other peripheral blocks required for advanced IoT, hearable, and wearable devices.
+TLSR9258A is a single chip SoC for Bluetooth low energy and 802.15.4.
+The embedded 2.4GHz transceiver supports Bluetooth low energy, 802.15.4 as well as 2.4GHz proprietary operation.
+The TLSR9258 integrates a powerful 32-bit RISC-V MCU, 512KB SRAM including at least 256KB retention SRAM, up to 4MB embedded and up to 16MB external flash, 12-bit ADC, PWM, flexible IO interfaces, and other peripheral blocks.
+The TLSR9258 supports standards and industrial alliance specifications including Bluetooth LE, Zigbee, Thread, Matter, 2.4GHz proprietary standard.

 .. figure:: img/tlsr9258a_block_diagram.jpg
      :align: center